This post was most recently updated on September 21st, 2020

 Also, sometimes they don’t work for not knowing the proper ways to save it.

-In that case here are 6 proven ways to make a long-distance relationship work in 2019.
+In that case here are some proven ways to make a long-distance relationship work.

 If love matters then distance shouldn’t.